loveOSS/resiliency/README.md

  Above all, I must say that I'm the former author of the PrestaShop [Circuit Breaker](https://github.com/PrestaShop/circuit-breaker) library and I have decided to fork my own library to be able to improve it without the constraints of the PrestaShop CMS main project.

- As of now (June, 2021), the both libraries have a lot in common !
+ As of now (June, 2021), these libraries have a lot in common !

-The share almost the same API, but the PrestaShop Core Team have created their own implementations of [Circuit Breaker interface](https://github.com/PrestaShop/circuit-breaker/blob/develop/src/AdvancedCircuitBreaker.php) and [Factory](https://github.com/PrestaShop/circuit-breaker/blob/develop/src/AdvancedCircuitBreakerFactory.php) :
+They share almost the same API, and the PrestaShop Core Team have created multiple implementations of [Circuit Breaker interface](https://github.com/PrestaShop/circuit-breaker/blob/develop/src/AdvancedCircuitBreaker.php) and [Factory](https://github.com/PrestaShop/circuit-breaker/blob/develop/src/AdvancedCircuitBreakerFactory.php) :

 * SimpleCircuitBreaker
 * AdvancedCircuitBreaker